Cimpress-MCP/vagrant-orchestrate/docs/strategy.md

 The [Blue Green](http://martinfowler.com/bliki/BlueGreenDeployment.html) deployment strategy deploys to half of the cluster in parallel, then the other half, with a pause in between.
-This doesn't manage any of your load balancing or networking configuraiton for you, but if your application has a healthcheck that your load balancer respects, it should be easy to turn it off at the start of your provisioning and back on at the end.
-If your application can serve the load on half of its nodes then this will be the best blend of getting the deployment done quickly and maintaining a working application.
+This doesn't manage any of your load balancing or networking configuration for you, but if your application has a healthcheck that your load balancer respects, it should be easy to turn it off at the start of your provisioning and back on at the end.
+If your application can serve the load on half of its nodes then this will be the best blend of getting the deployment done quickly and maintaining a running application.
+If the total number of target servers is odd then the smaller number will be deployed to first.

     $ vagrant orchestrate push --strategy blue_green